-between the short, intermediate, and long axes of the stellar and halo components at $2\,R{\rm e}$ and $5\,R{\rm e}$ for each component separately, and between both components.
-The short axes (blue) of the stars at different radii, the dark matter at different radii, and of the stars and dark matter distributions are always very well aligned (within $\lesssim 5^{\circ}$).
-The long axes (black) and intermediate axes (purple) are approximately aligned within ($\lesssim 15^{\circ}$) in about half of the cases; in the other half of the cases they are misaligned by roughly 90 degrees, meaning that the intermediate and long axes have switched between different radii or components.
+Figure 6 shows the histograms of misalignment angles between the short, intermediate, and long axes of the stellar and halo components at $2\,R{\rm e}$ and $5\,R{\rm e}$ for each component separately, and between both components.
+The short axes (cyan) of the stars at different radii, of the dark matter at different radii, and of the stars and dark matter distributions are always very well aligned (within $\lesssim 5^{\circ}$).
+The stellar minor axis is therefore always perpendicular to the dark halo major axis.

+The long axes (black) and intermediate axes (magenta) of the stars and of the dark halo, or of either of these components at different radii, are approximately aligned within ($\lesssim 15^{\circ}$) in about half of the cases; in the other half of the cases they are misaligned by roughly 90 degrees, meaning that the intermediate and long axes have switched between different radii or components.
 This can happen most easily when the system is nearly axisymmetric.